vanus-labs/docs/content/vanus-connect/template-guides/aws-bucket-discord.md

 - Review the whole rule and click Create rule

-- Your connection in the Vanus Cloud is not working perfectly
+- Your connection in the Vanus Connect is not working perfectly